The Right to Counsel

 Effective Assistance of Counsel

 Courts use a two-part test to determine whether an attorney effectively assisted their client.
 This test comes from the 1984 Supreme Court decision in Strickland v.
 Washington.
 An attorney's questionable strategic choices do not usually cause a court to throw out a conviction.
-However, if it's clear that the attorney's incompetence affected the case's outcome, the court may overturn a conviction.
+But, if it's clear that the attorney's incompetence affected the case's outcome, the court may overturn a conviction.

 This is especially troublesome for those represented by public defenders.
 Public defenders are often competent, experienced, and dedicated.
-However, they typically have massive caseloads and limited resources.
-Thus, at times, properly preparing for a case may be difficult.
-This incentivizes public defenders to push for plea bargains instead of taking each case to trial.
-Still, appointed lawyers are held to the same professional standards as high-priced attorneys.
+But, they typically have massive caseloads and limited resources.
+Thus, properly preparing for a case may be difficult at times.

 Learn More About Your Right to Counsel From an Attorney